-5.4 Specific Staff:
+5.4 Specific Staff

-SENDCo
+SENDCo:

-Support staff to enact this policy in relation to children on the school SEND register, providing additional training or referral to external agencies as needed
+- Support staff to enact this policy and meet the varying needs in relation to children on the school SEND register to meet the varying needs of the children within school. - Provide training or signpost/ refer to external agencies for further support where necessary.